 - Linux-For Linux servers, you have two choices. - If you copied the Linux installation files from your download to your Double-Take Console installation location, you must make sure they are in a \Linux subdirectory under the parent directory you specified for Location of install folders.
 Copy the Linux .deb or .rpm files from your download to the \Linux subdirectory.
 Make sure you only have a single version of the Linux installation files in that location.
 The push installation cannot determine which version to install if there are multiple versions in the \Linux subdirectory. - If you have already deployed your Linux virtual recovery appliance, specify the UNC path to the installers share on the appliance.
 For example, if your appliance is called DTAppliance, use the path \\DTAppliance\installers for the Location of install folders.
 The console will automatically use the installation files in the \Linux subdirectory of this share location. - Default Windows Installation Options-All of the fields under the Default Installation Options section are used by the push installation on the Install page.
 The values specified here will be the default options used for the push installation. - Temporary folder for installation package-Specify a temporary location on the server where you are installing Double-Take where the installation files will be copied and run. - Installation folder-Specify the location where you want to install Double-Take on each server.
 This field is not used if you are upgrading an existing version of Double-Take.
 In that case, the existing installation folder will be used. - Queue folder-Specify the location where you want to store the Double-Take disk queue on each server. - Amount of system memory to use-Specify the maximum amount of memory, in MB, that can be used for Double-Take processing. - Minimum free disk space-This is the minimum amount of disk space in the specified Queue folder that must be available at all times.
 This amount should be less than the amount of physical disk space minus the disk size specified for Limit disk space for queue. - Do not use disk queue-This option will disable disk queuing.
 When system memory has been exhausted, Double-Take will automatically begin the auto-disconnect process. - Unlimited disk queue-Double-Take will use an unlimited amount of disk space in the specified Queue folder for disk queuing, which will allow the queue usage to automatically expand whenever the available disk space expands.
 When the available disk space has been used, Double-Take will automatically begin the auto-disconnect process. - Limit disk space for queue-This option will allow you to specify a fixed amount of disk space, in MB, in the specified Queue folder that can be used for Double-Take disk queuing.
-When the disk space limit is reached, Double-Take will automatically begin the auto-disconnect process. - Default Linux Installation Options-All of the fields under the Default Installation Options section are used by the push installation on the Install page.
-The values specified here will be the default options used for the push installation. - Temporary folder for installation package-Specify a temporary location on the server where you are installing Double-Take where the installation files will be copied and run.
+When the disk space limit is reached, Double-Take will automatically begin the auto-disconnect process. - If the servers you are pushing to do not have a C drive, make sure you update the folder fields because the Double-Take Console will not validate that the fields are set to a volume that does not exist and the installation will not start. - Default Linux Installation Options-All of the fields under the Default Installation Options section are used by the push installation on the Install page.
+The values specified here will be the default options used for the push installation.

+• Temporary folder for installation package-Specify a temporary location on the server where you are installing Double-Take where the installation files will be copied and run.